MrBunsy/3DPrintedClocks/README.md

 Most of the code is part of a library intended for generating complete clocks to be 3D printed.
 Deadbeat and grasshopper escapements are complete and functional.
 There was a (not great) recoil escapement which has since been deprecated and removed.

 See the wall_clock_* python scripts in the root directory for examples of generating complete clocks.
-Clocks 5 and earlier were from when the library was in a state of flux and are unlikely to work without checking out old tags.
+Clocks 3 and earlier were from when the library was in a state of flux and are unlikely to work without checking out old tags.
 All later clocks will generate a preview if opened in the CadQuery editor.

 Documentation is lacking as this is a hobby project and I'm easily distracted.
-This readme aims to provide a general overview and the code is commented with my intentions throughout.
+This readme was mostly written with my future self in mind: it aims to provide a general overview.
+The code is commented with my intentions throughout so for more information I recommend digging into the relevant class.
 However a fairly good understanding of how a clock works is assumed, so I'd recommend at least skim-reading The Modern Clock if you are interested in using it to produce your own clock.

 Note: it turns out "arbor", in its horological sense, doesn't have a "u".
 This change is rolling out slowly throughout the codebase.
 There are also two styles of code format throughout, where newer and refactored code is attempting to adhere to PEP8 and more conventional python norms.
 My day job is in C/C++ and it shows.